Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

     print(myInt.value)              # => 42
 ```

-Self refers to the type of the struct that you're in, while self refers to the actual object
+`Self` refers to the type of the struct that you're in, while `self` refers to the actual object
 The `self` argument denotes the current instance of the struct.
+It is similar to the `this` keyword used in some other languages.

 A method has a signature like this: `fn method1(self, other parameters)` and when object1 is an instance of its type, the method is called as: `object1.method1(params)`.
 So `object1` is automatically used as `self`, the first parameter of the method.
 Inside its own methods, the struct's type can also be called `Self`.